Graduate School Catalog

 It is the responsibility of the graduate student to become informed and to observe all regulations and procedures required by the program the student is pursuing.
 Ignorance of a rule does not constitute a basis for waiving that rule.
 The current Graduate Catalog when a graduate student first enrolls, gives the academic requirements the student must meet to graduate.
 However, with department consent, a student can change to the requirements in a later catalog published while the student is enrolled in the graduate school.
 Changes to administrative policies and procedures become effective for all students as soon as the campus community is notified of the changes.

 The Graduate Catalog is available to students in both print and electronic forms.
 Print catalogs are updated annually.
-Electronic versions of the Graduate catalog may be updated more frequently to reflect changes approved by the campus community.
+Electronic versions of the Graduate Catalog may be updated more frequently to reflect changes approved by the campus community.
 As such, students are encouraged to refer to the most recently available electronic version of the Graduate Catalog.
-This version is available at the Mines website.
+This version is available at the CSM website.
 The electronic version of the Graduate Catalog is considered the official version of this document.
 In case of disagreement between the electronic and print versions, the electronic version takes precedence.

 Resolution of Conflicting Catalog Provisions